-The current version of the PSTA is available at no charge to approved applicants that will be completing a CWPP.
+The current version of the PSTA must be used as a reference for initiating a CWPP and is available at no charge to approved applicants that will be completing a CWPP.
 Please contact the Fuel Management Specialist or Liaison for access to the PSTA.